forem/forem/README.md

 1. Clone your forked repository, ie. `git clone https://github.com/<your-username>/dev.to.git`
 1. Set up your environment variables/secrets

    - Take a look at `Envfile`.
 This file lists all the `ENV` variables we use and provides a fake default for any missing keys.
-You'll need to get your own free [Algolia credentials](https://docs.dev.to/backend/algolia/) to get your development environment running.
+You'll need to get your free [Algolia credentials](https://docs.dev.to/backend/algolia/) to get your development environment running.
    - This [guide](https://docs.dev.to/backend/) will show you how to get free API keys for additional services that may be required to run certain parts of the app.
    - For any key that you wish to enter/replace:
      1. Create `config/application.yml` by copying from the provided template (ie. with bash: `cp config/sample_application.yml config/application.yml`).
 This is a personal file that is ignored in git.